EADA Report for October 15, 2014

 -- Stinson Field-- Dedicated in 2013, it features a FieldTurf surface as home for Irish rugby, as well as for use by club teams, intramural sports, varsity camps and occasional varsity soccer practices.

 Several other projects are planned to help bring all of Notre Dame's varsity programs into state-of-the-art settings for their practices and competition.
 Construction for these additional projects will begin once they are fully funded and designed.
 Proposed future projects include enhancements to facilities in outdoor track and field (to complement the new track that opened in 2010), indoor tennis and rowing.

 6. Celebrating History

 Notre Dame opened its doors to female students in 1972 and from that time has demonstrated a commitment to creating well-supported opportunities for female student-athletes.
-Beginning that year, Notre Dame added 14 varsity women's sports (with one dropped) during that 41-year span (field hockey was dropped in 1988 due to dwindling student interest, lack of regional competition, and scheduling problems).
+Beginning that year, Notre Dame added 14 varsity women's sports (with one dropped) during that 42-year span (field hockey was dropped in 1988 due to dwindling student interest, lack of regional competition and scheduling problems).
 Fencing and tennis were the first women's sports to gain official varsity status, beginning in the 1976-77 academic year.
 The two most recent additions to women's sports, lacrosse and rowing, gained their respective varsity status in 1996 and 1998.
-The two most recent additions to women's sports, lacrosse and rowing, gained their respective varsity status in 1996 and 1998.
+These additions bring the number of women's sports to 13, matching the number of offerings for men.

 Notre Dame in 2013 installed a new display on a wall of the Joyce Center (near the athletics department offices) to celebrate 40 years of women's athletics at the University.